Which lens should you choose for wildlife photography?

 Camera bodies for wildlife photography

-But APS-C still has the advantage of offering bodies that get very capable AF quickly without having to spend several thousand euros.
-Thus, for example, you’ll find bodies from Nikon and Canon like the Canon R100, R10, R7, R50 or Nikon Z50 II, Nikon Zfc, Z30, with performance close to full-frame sports bodies costing around 5000 €, with high burst rates and buffers whose capacity will let you shoot successive frames over a longer period.
+But APS-C still has the advantage of offering bodies with very capable autofocus without forcing you to spend several thousand euros.
+For example, you’ll find Nikon and Canon bodies such as the Canon R100, R10, R7, R50 or Nikon Z50 II, Nikon Zfc, Z30, with performance close to full-frame sports bodies costing around €5,000, including high burst rates and buffers large enough to shoot consecutive frames for longer periods.

-Today, many mirrorless cameras have interesting performance for wildlife photography, the latest Fuji X-T and Sony’s A6700 for example, or the OM SYSTEM OM-5 Mark II / OM SYSTEM OM-3 and Panasonic GH7 from Panasonic and OM System in Micro Four Thirds format.
-Sony has even released a full-frame sports body meant to compete with 5,000 € single-grip models.
-But don’t worry, if full-frame interests you, the latest Sony A7 are also more capable and relatively competent.
-However, mirrorless systems are also (still a bit) limited in lens selection, though things are much better now.
-Moreover, very long focal lengths are often less in demand.
-Manufacturers first focused on standard optics, and in most brands offering mirrorless, this type of lens is only just starting to be developed.
+Today, many mirrorless cameras offer interesting performance for wildlife photography, including recent Fuji X-T models and Sony’s A6700, for example, as well as the OM SYSTEM OM-5 Mark II / OM SYSTEM OM-3 and Panasonic GH7 in Micro Four Thirds format.
+Sony has also released full-frame sports bodies designed to compete with €5,000 single-grip models.
+If full frame interests you, don’t worry: recent Sony A7 bodies are also more capable and reasonably competent.
+However, mirrorless systems are still somewhat limited when it comes to lens selection, even though things have improved a lot.
+Very long focal lengths are also less in demand overall.
+Manufacturers first focused on standard lenses, and in most mirrorless systems, this type of wildlife lens has only started to expand more recently.

 Camera